 Note that Project Inventory page can include inventory items that were automatically approved or rejected.
-This automatic review occurs when policies defined for the project are applied at the time an inventory item is published.
+This automatic review occurs when policies defined for the project are applied at the time an inventory item is published, created, or updated.
+(Code Insight also supports forcing an automatic review across inventory at the project or instance level.)

 The policies are based on the component version range, licenses, and security vulnerabilities.
 If a matching policy does not exist for a given inventory item at publication time, the item shows as Not Reviewed.
 However, the project can be configured to automatically assign review tasks to default legal and security contacts to conduct manual reviews on the non-reviewed items.
 These reviewers then check for intellectual property (IP) and security compliance.
-For more information, see Managing Policy Profiles and Updating Review and Remediation Settings for a Project in the Code Insight User Guide.
+For more information, refer to "Managing Policies to Automatically Review Inventory" and "Updating Review and Remediation Settings for a Project" in the Code Insight User Guide.